sambidsresh/birdisle/README.md

 # Birdisle - an in-process redis

-Birdisle (an anagram of "lib redis") is a modified version of [redis](https://redis.io) that run as a library inside another process.
+Birdisle (an anagram of "lib redis") is a modified version of [redis](https://redis.io) that runs as a library inside another process.
 The primary aim is to simplify unit testing by providing a way to run tests against what appears to be a redis server, but without the hassle of starting a separate process and ensuring that it is torn down correctly.